Olive Heath Macdonald1

 One of his early legal actions was to perform the eviction of a well-known local identity, the so-called 'Black Doctor' (actually one Antonio Richard Williams), who was squatting on land owned by Mr J. Thompson, on the corner of Dee and Leet Streets.
 However, this resulted in the receipt of a letter reading "If you so pretend to my property and as I heard you were going to eject me, then I will kill you, so help me God.
 I warn you for your life. - Antonio Williams, nowne az de Blaque Doctor" which bore the symbol of a small dagger with the letters A nd M on the handle.

-The Black Doctor was neither black, nor a doctor, but was possibly of Spanish or Nth American ancestry and may have arrived in Invercargill via an American whaler.
+The Black Doctor was neither black, nor a doctor, but was possibly of Spanish or North American ancestry and may have arrived in Invercargill via an American whaler.
 His voluminous robes were described as being of a 'Spanish grandee' and he was fond of airing a Johnsonian English vocabulary.
 His knowledge of herbs and herbal remedies contributed to the 'doctor' of his title.
 His 'rooms' were more like a substantial wigwam of timbers propped against a tree bough, rather than a house.

 Despite the threatening letter, he moved further up Dee St and continued his unique lifestyle until his death in May 1872 at Invercargill Hospital.